ElStefanos/ProjectMT/README.md

 # SETUP

-1. Extract to desired diretory
+1. Extract or git to desired directory
 2. Open terminal and run ```cd <directory>```
 3. Follow the steps bellow